Manga

 My first walk in Manga after I had moved into an Airbnb.
 This gentleman was holding up traffic one of Manga's busiest street...25th street.
 However, I don't think he cared too much about the traffic.

 Manga Park had one of the best battles of the band exposes of music during the Independence Day celebration.
 Bands had come down from Barranquilla, Santa Marta, Medellin, Bucaramanga, and other cities.
 It was so, so great!
 I think I had enjoyed it so much because it was new, and it was different.
-I also thought and noticed the people just really knew how to enjoy life.
+I also thought and noticed that the people just really knew how to enjoy life.

 Was it my way of enjoying life to the fullest?
 No, not really.
 But when I began to see how other people enjoyed life outside of my comfort zone, I began to love it just that much more.